 Almost exactly one year ago I decided to stop dyeing my hair.
+To begin going grey gracefully.
 This is how it’s going so far.

 You can see from the photos of me across the rest of this site that previously my hair was dyed to a rich conker-brown which was an approximation of how I looked back when my skin was smooth and my hair was as nature intended.
 I have to say, I love that colour.
 It’s me to a tee and apart from one or two variations (which were usually misguided on my part) I had stuck with it through thick and thin.